Many things matter about a neighborhood, but the first thing most people notice

 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's

 Analysis reveals that 28.7% of the households here have four, five,

 or more cars.
 That is more cars per household than in 99.7% of

 Did you know that the Palmetto Bluff neighborhood has more

-English and Sub-Saharan African ancestry people living in it than nearly
+Native American and Norwegian ancestry people living in it than nearly

-this neighborhood's residents have English ancestry and 11.6% have Sub-Saharan African ancestry.
+this neighborhood's residents have Native American ancestry and 11.4% have Norwegian ancestry.

 Palmetto Bluff is also pretty special linguistically.
 Significantly, 1.5% of its residents five years old and above primarily

 speak Russian at home.
 While this may seem like a small percentage, it is higher